Need to talk? Call 1800 882 436.

 Helping toddlers manage new situations

-Toddlers can experience strong emotions like shyness, anxiety and fear when they’re trying new things.
+Toddlers can experience strong emotions like shyness, anxiety and fear when trying new things.
 Here's how you can help them manage new situations.

 Read more on Pregnancy, Birth & Baby website